 Indoor plants need lots of light.
 For some plants, a south-facing window is enough, but for many fruiting plants like tomatoes, you’ll probably have to supplement with artificial light.
 You can buy special grow lights, but compact fluorescent bulbs are also very good and efficient.
 Position your lights directly over your plants and attach them to a timer set to be on for at least 12 hours per day.

 So what are the best vegetables to grow indoors?

-Herbs are always a popular choice, since they stay small, usually don’t need as much light, and are useful for cooking with small amounts.
+Herbs are always a popular choice since they stay small, usually don’t need as much light, and are useful for cooking in small amounts.